specialized806/microsoft-365-docs/microsoft-365/enterprise/microsoft-365-vpn-stream-and-live-events.md

 The script will automatically parse the appropriate Azure CDN list based on the **Instance** parameter value and keys off of **AzureFrontDoor.Frontend**, so there's no need to get that manually.

 Performing VPN offloading utilizing **both** the FQDNs and the IP addresses (where provided) in the function helps scope the use of this offload to a limited set of endpoints including Teams Events.
-The way the function is structured will result in a DNS lookup being done for the FQDN that matches those listed by the client directly, i.e. DNS resolution of the remaining namespaces remains unchanged.
-In the case of the Commercial cloud, not all IP addresses are provided; VPN offloading would need to rely on matching the namspaces defined earlier in this article.
+The way the function is structured will result in a DNS lookup being done for the FQDN that matches those listed by the client directly, that is, DNS resolution of the remaining namespaces remains unchanged.
+In the case of the Commercial cloud, not all IP addresses are provided; VPN offloading would need to rely on matching the namespaces defined earlier in this article.

 ## 3. Configure routing on the VPN to enable direct egress